-The federal Child and Dependent Care Credit is a tax benefit that helps a qualifying family pay for child care or the care of a spouse or adult dependent that is incapable of caring for him or herself.
+The federal Child and Dependent Care Credit is a tax benefit that helps a qualifying family pay for childcare or the care of a spouse or adult dependent that is incapable of caring for themselves.
 The credit ranges from 20% to 35% of the taxpayer expense.
 The percentage is based on the taxpayer's earned income and adjusted gross income.
 The credit may be claimed by completing and attaching Form 2441 to Form 1040.